 Tower and south wall from the sunken garden (Image 4).

-City wall incorporated into St. Mary's Southern wall, explained by an information board (Image 5).
+City wall incorporated into St. Mary's Southern wall, explained by the nearby information board (Image 5).
+Pre-12th century crenellation can be seen (with the eye of faith) just below the small bricked-in window.

 The sunken garden, church and the Parrot Inn (Image 6).